 Parent meetings play a large part of the the counselors’ roles.
 The two counselors are available to offer support to parents, and if needed, to recommend outside resources.

-The Pre-K through fifth grade counselor’s role involves many aspects.
+The K through fourth grade counselor’s role involves many aspects.
 We have adopted the Toolbox Project, a social and emotional learning curriculum that allows for the direct teaching of self and social awareness, self management and responsible decision making skills.
 For more information about social and emotional learning, please see the Toolbox Program description.

-Building on the foundation taught in Pre-K and lower school, the middle school counseling program consists of several components.
-Weekly 50-minute advisory groups for seventh and eighth graders give students a platform to discuss a variety of issues concerning students’ social and emotional learning and development.
-Topics of discussion may include including bullying, peer conflict, body image, stress and anxiety and relationships with parents.
+Building on the foundation taught in Pre-K and lower school, fifth through eighth grade counseling program consists of several components.
+Weekly 50-minute advisory groups for sixth through eighth graders give students a platform to discuss a variety of issues concerning students’ social and emotional learning and development.
+Topics of discussion may include including bullying, peer conflict, body image, internet safety, stress and anxiety and relationships with parents.
 Outside speakers are brought in for presentations on various topics throughout the academic year, including puberty education and drug and alcohol abuse.
-Our middle school counselor also uses advisory sessions to help students further process issues that come up during the presentations and, as in lower school, works with students, teachers and parents on supporting an individual student’s needs.
+Our middle school counselor also uses advisory sessions to help students further process issues that come up during the presentations and, as in lower school, works with students, teachers, and parents on supporting an individual student’s needs.